 This term refers to the action taken when a user interacts with an ad by clicking on it (presumably to be taken elsewhere to learn more or to show interest).

 An advertisement that has the appearance of a news article or editorial.

 This is one of those advertising terms offered by Google for businesses wanting to display ads on Google and its advertising network.
 The AdWords program enables businesses to set a budget for advertising and only pay when people click the ads.
 The ad service is largely focused on keywords.
 See PPC

 This is an abbreviation which stands for Attention, Interest, Desire, and Action.
 This is a historical model of how dales & advertising works, by first getting the consumer’s attention, then their interest, etc.

 The intended target market for an advert, usually defined in terms of specific demographics (age, gender) and psychographics (interests, behaviours).

 This is the number of people that, on average, will be exposed to each Spot.
 Average Persons is calculated by multiplying Population by Rating then dividing by 100.

-This is a form of online advertising, and entails embedding an advertisement into a web page.
+This is a common form of online advertising, and entails embedding a static, video or interactive advertisement into a web page.